History

 Architecture

-In terms of buildings, Caerwent was essentially a miniature version of Rome.
-In its central place was the forum and the basilica.
-The forum was an open market surrounded by porticoes with rows of columns that supported the roof shading shops, offices and taverns, while the cobbled central surface provided space for stalls.
-In the ground floor each shop consisted of a single room with a large open front, probably closed with timber shutters.
-In particular, they filled the east and south wing on both sides of the gate, while the west wing housed one long hall with a small room for officials at the northern end.
-The entrance to the forum, as mentioned, led from the south, from the main street, through the arcaded gateway.
-The basilica occupied the north side of the forum.
-It was a large, three-aisle building 80×55 meters and a probable height of 20 meters, in which courts, municipal events and ceremonies took place.
-At its ends were smaller rooms for officials listening to the affairs of residents, and towards the forum was a portico, supported by a row of Corinthian columns over 9 meters high.
-In the northern part of the basilica, a row of administrative rooms was separated, the largest of which served as a curia, or council chamber.
+In the centre of the Venta Silurium was the forum with adjacent basilica, facing the main road through the town.
+The forum was an open market surrounded by porticoes with rows of columns supporting a roof shading the shops, offices and taverns, while the paved central area provided space for stalls.
+On the ground floor, each shop consisted of a single room with a large open front, probably closed with wooden shutters.
+These filled in particular the eastern and southern wings, on either side of the gate, while the western wing contained a single, elongated hall with a small room for officials at the northern end.
+The entrance to the forum was from the south, from the main street, through an arcaded gateway.

-At the beginning of the second century, public baths, shops and craft workshops were built, including a blacksmith’s forge.
-Shop buildings were located especially on the main street running through the center of the town from east to west.
-It combined a commercial function (the front part from the street side, closed with timber shutters) with a residential (back and floor of the building) and utility (back of the house), in which workshops were organized.
-Most individual shops occupied a single plot, separated by narrow passages.
-They provided access to the rear of the buildings, but moreover, they provided space for the gutter to which water flowed from the roofs.
-In one case, two connected shops were also found, sharing a common portico (XI, 15S), probably owned by one man.
-The baths were located on plot No. XIII, at the main road, just opposite the forum.
+At the beginning of the 2nd century, public baths, shops and craft workshops were built, including a blacksmith’s forge.
+Shops were located mainly on the main street running through the town center from east to west.
+It combined a commercial function (the front part on the street side, closed with wooden shutters) with a residential function (the back and first floor of the building) and an economic function (the back of the house), where craft workshops were set up.
+Most of the individual shops occupied a single plot, separated by narrow passages.
+It provided a passage to the rear of the buildings, but more importantly it provided a gutter into which water from the roofs flowed.
+In at least one case, in the western part of the town, two connected shops were built, sharing a common portico, probably owned by the same owner.
+The baths were located on the main street, just opposite the forum.

-The houses had the form of farms with small plots of land, but also developed, rich residences.
+The houses had the form of farms with small plots of land, but also developed, grand residences.
 The simplest were four-sided building blocks divided into a series of rooms accessible from corridors running along one or two edges.
 These passages ensured the privacy of the rooms, which would otherwise have to be directly connected to each other.
 The more developed houses consisted of two or more building blocks surrounding the inner courtyard, which could serve as a garden.
 Their layout could be spread, because beside the center, town provided enough free space for expansion.
 Rarely did a residential buildings had an upper floor, and only one basement was discovered.
 The windows were probably large to provide good interior lighting, some could be glazed, although Roman glass had a green – blue tint.
 Certainly they were secured with timber shutters or iron grilles.
 Inside the floor was compacted earth, perhaps sometimes the basis for wooden panels or tiles, but mosaics were often used in larger houses.
 Mostly they depicted geometric patterns, although there were also drawings of people or animals.
 Walls and ceilings were covered with plasters painted in bright and vivid colors.
 The popular way was to create colorful vertical stripes or bands.
 The main rooms in richer homes were heated with hypocaustum furnaces, others had to be equipped with portable braziers.
 Initially, the houses were erected in a half-timbered structure, i.e. with a wooden frame filled with wattle and daub, from the outside covered with plaster or whitewash to protect against moisture.
-Later, limestone and sandstone (Old Red Sandstone) were used on a larger scale.
+Later, limestone and sandstone were used on a larger scale.

 Another important public building was a mansio, a kind of inn, where couriers and oficials could rent rooms and exchange horses.
-In Caerwent, a large building in the southern part of the town, next to one of the main entrance gates, is identified as mansio.
+In Venta Silurium, a large building in the southern part of the town, next to one of the main entrance gates, is identified as mansio.
 It was a complex of rooms grouped from three sides around the courtyard, with the fourth side enclosed by a wall parallel to the town’s defensive wall.
 The large yard, where horses and carriages were probably unhitching, also stretched out in front of the building.
 Of the rooms, some were heated by hypocaustum furnaces (using hot air), a rich mosaic was also discovered in one, larger room on north-west side.
 The building in the corner of the courtyard housed latrines with drains on three sides and timber seats.

 Current state